mocha-jfif/Certifications/Knowledge Transfer - Systems/Pixit.md

-Grafana
+Grafana monitors storage and system health
-Available space is shown here, good overview of usage and health .\\nw-pixit is one of the primary locations
-Veeam is where the VM backups are stored
+Available space is shown here, good overview of usage and health .\\nw-pixit is one of the primary locations - lenovo DE Veeam is where the VM backups are stored
 TheGrid and Proxy are the primary shares
 Proxy has Fork media and Xchange media